mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 [00:18:20](https://www.youtube.com/watch?v=39vY66X7GGU&t=00h18m20s)

-This is one of JCB’s most powerful features.
+This is one of JCB's most powerful features.
 When enabled, it allows **front-end editing** of your admin data.

 ### **How It Works**